abisheksapkota-spec/COIT11223-portfolio/e-portfolio-1-Artificial-Intelligence.md

 Thus, it reflects the workshop conversation on AI bias and fairness.
 We discussed the fact that AI decisions can differ from neutrality, and it is the responsibility of developers to bring the least bias possible and construct AI systems fairly.
 The workshop taught me that ethical considerations of AI are as vital as the development of AI technologies.

-Thus, it reflects the workshop conversation on AI bias and fairness.
-We discussed the fact that AI decisions can differ from neutrality, and it is the responsibility of developers to bring the least bias possible and construct AI systems fairly.
-The workshop taught me that ethical considerations of AI are as vital as the development of AI technologies.

 ---